-Watch Small Cap, T-Bond And Gold ETFs This Week
+Small Cap, Treasury Bond, and Gold ETFs To Watch This Week

-Many factors have weighed on the markets this year including a Greek saga, Federal Reserve policy changes, and lofty equity valuation levels.
-Nevertheless, the SPDR S&P 500 ETF (NYSE: SPY) has managed to log a total return of 2.51 percent and may be setting up for a second half ramp higher.
+Many factors have weighed on the markets this year including a Greek default, Federal Reserve policy changes, and lofty equity valuation levels.
+Nevertheless, the SPDR S&P 500 ETF (SPY) has managed to log a total return of 2.51 percent and may be setting up for a second half ramp higher.

 The economic data points that have the potential to impact trading this week include: federal budget, May retail sales data, and consumer sentiment readings.